ObelusFamily/Anythink-Market-rn0ry/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+So first thing’s first - install Docker. erify docker is ready by running the following commands in your terminal: docker -v and docker-compose -v.
+Then, run docker-compose up from the project root directory to load Anythink's backend and frontend. now we can make sure that the code is working :)
+5:59
+If Docker is working correctly, the backend should be running and able to connect to your local database.
+5:59
+Let's test this by pointing your browser to http://localhost:3000/api/ping Now, it’s time to check the frontend and make sure it’s connected to the backend.
+6:25
+If everything is working properly, you’ll be able to create a new user on http://localhost:3001/register un all scripts in the next quests on one of the containers created by docker-compose up.
+Also, you can use docker exec to run commands on a running container.
+To make this process easier for future employees, lets update the readme file and add instructions for setting up a local environment like you just did, and submit a PR.